mathiasbynens/emoji-regex/README.md

 1. Send a pull request with the changes, and get it reviewed & merged.

-1. On the `master` branch, bump the emoji-regex version number in `package.json`:
+1. On the `main` branch, bump the emoji-regex version number in `package.json`:

     ```sh
     npm version patch -m 'Release v%s'